 Trump’s order is only the most recent extreme reached by years of escalating Islamophobia in the United States, and it’s no accident that Farhadi created a film, at this historical moment, that engages with this particular staple of American culture.

 Miller was, after all, a master excavator of the subtle relationship between theatrical gesture and fatal consequence: The prosecutorial menace of his “The Crucible,” for instance, is engendered almost entirely by the disjointed flailings of a set of teenage girls.
-He famously wrote that play as a revocation of the self-satisfied instinct of Americans, predominantly white ones, to imagine their society as blissfully liberated by prejudice from the risk of guidance.
+He famously wrote that play as a revocation of the self-satisfied instinct of Americans, predominantly white ones, to imagine their society as blissfully liberated from the risk of guidance by prejudice.
 By exposing the ideological rot behind the morally fervent front of the Salem witch trials, Miller gave the play’s first audiences a forceful hint: Their own America, host of Joseph McCarthy’s crusade as head of the House Un-American Activities Committee, differed from the America of the Salem travesty only in its trappings.

 “Death of a Salesman” is not “The Crucible,” but it’s a similarly disorienting immersion into the mind of a person who, when making decisions with consequences that feel cosmic, experiences a perversion of perspective.
 The play’s protagonist, Willy Loman, becomes so obsessed with an idea of what his family ought to be that he loses any ability to understand, let alone appreciate, what it actually is.
 Facing a crossroads in his life, he fixates on a single destructive route forward, in part because the alternate paths that flit across his consciousness radically destabilize his understanding of the context of his life.